Warning: Spoilers for 13 Reasons Why below!

-There are two rape scenes on the show.
+There are two rape scenes in the first season.
 The first happens about 40 minutes into episode nine (aka "Tape 5 Side A").
-Jock Bryce rapes his best friend's girlfriend, Jessica, while she's passed out on her bead.
+Jock Bryce rapes his best friend's girlfriend, Jessica, while she's passed out on her bed.
 The second occurs about 42 minutes into episode 12 (aka "Tape 6 Side B").
 Bryce is alone with Hannah in the hot tub and forces himself on her.
 A warning flashes before both of the episodes, citing, "The following episode contains scenes that some viewers may find disturbing and/or may not be suitable for younger audiences, including graphic depictions of rape and sexual assault.
-View discretion is advised."
+Viewer discretion is advised."